Hand Surgeons Explain ‘Puffy Hand Syndrome’

 What is Puffy Hand Syndrome?

-Puffy hand syndrome is usually painless, but it can interfere with the hands’ mobility or ability to function.
+Puffy hand syndrome is usually painless, but it can significantly interfere with the hands’ mobility or ability to function.
 Puffy Hand Syndrome can also cause embarrassment from the enlarged appearance of the hands.
+Rings and gloves may no longer fit, and routine tasks may become difficult to perform.

-Puffy Hand Syndrome can be caused by a variety of medical conditions including Rheumatoid Arthritis, gout, an autoimmune disease, chronic drug use or hepatitis C virus (HCV) infection.
+Puffy Hand Syndrome itself is not a disease – but is actually a side-effect of several serious conditions.
+It can be caused by a variety of medical disorders including rheumatoid arthritis, gout, an autoimmune disease, chronic drug use or hepatitis C virus (HCV) infection.
 Cardiac (heart) conditions, liver disease, and kidney issues can also result in Puffy Hand Syndrome, (edema of the hands).

 Puffy Hand Syndrome is Different than Swelling